 Forecasting is a technique in which historical data has been used as input to estimate predictions in determining the trends.
+It helps businesses with allocating budget and anticipating expenses for the upcoming period.

 The forecast result is inferred based on historical data.
+While predictions come from instinct, gut feel, or guess, forecasting is dependent on historical data and scientific methods.

 What are the applications of forecasting?